Jesus the Messiah = The Way, The Truth and The Life!

 2. James

 While the Gospels tell us about Jesus and what he has done, much of the rest of the New Testament focuses on how followers of Jesus should live in light of what Jesus has done.
 While the Gospels are the best place to start if you are wondering where to start reading the Bible, James is a great book to read right after.
 James highlights the necessity for followers of Jesus to act in accordance with their faith.
-Being a Christian isn't something you believe in, it's a person you follow.
+Being a believer and follower of Jesus the Messiah isn't just something you believe in, it's also a person you follow.
 James challenges believers to make sure what they believe aligns with how they are living.
 This is one of the most practical and challenging books in the Bible.
 It's a book that followers of Jesus should continue to go back to time and time again.

 3. Proverbs